Martín Demichelis: Manchester City

 On 1 September 2013, Demichelis joined former Málaga boss Pellegrini and signed with Manchester City, penning a two-year contract for a reported £4.2 million.
 He had been with Atlético for less than two months, and had yet to make an appearance.

 Demichelis made his first appearance for his new club on 27 October 2013, starting in a 1–2 Premier League loss at Chelsea after recovering from a knee injury.
-On 18 February of the following year, he was sent off against FC Barcelona in the club's Champions League round-of-16 0–2 home defeat, after fouling Lionel Messi and giving away a penalty.
+On 18 February of the following year, he was sent off against Barcelona in the club's Champions League round-of-16 0–2 home defeat, after fouling Lionel Messi and giving away a penalty.

 Despite Demichelis's rocky start at City, Pellegrini kept faith in him.
 On 15 March 2014, after club captain Vincent Kompany was sent off, he was instrumental in a 2–0 victory over Hull City.
 The following weekend he scored his first goal, contributing to a 5–0 home win over Fulham; his good run of form in the last two months of the season helped his team win the league title, and also helped him rejoin the national side.

 On 12 March 2015, Demichelis renewed his expiring contract until June of the following year.
 A year later, he was charged by The Football Association for 12 breaches of their rules against gambling on matches, and accepted the charge; he was fined £22,058 for the breach.

 On 10 June 2016, Demichelis was released.

 Return to Spain

-On 10 August 2016, at nearly 36, Demichelis signed a one-year contract RCD Espanyol in Spain's top flight.
+On 10 August 2016, at nearly 36, Demichelis signed a one-year contract Espanyol in Spain's top flight.
 On 10 January 2017, however, after only two appearances, he was released.

 A week after his exit from Espanyol, Demichelis returned to Málaga's La Rosaleda Stadium, on a five-month deal.
 On 15 May 2017, he announced his retirement.